flubzie/hl-cli/README.md

 # hl-cli

-Hyperliquid CLI built in Python.
+Hyperliquid CLI built in Python. (in progress)

 *not the final version of this code so expect it to be messy in some cases.*